Sheila Marie (Kelly) Sharemet, 1956-2025 — RIP

 It was there that she met her future husband, John P. Sharemet.
 A University of Michigan graduate, Siemens sales executive and Houston Holocaust Museum docent, John was her faithful partner for 38 years.
 Their only child was son, J.P.
 (John Patrick) Sharemet.
 Houston-born, he now lives in Louisiana with his wife, Heidi.
 Both are Louisiana State University grads and devoted enthusiasts of that school’s sports team (they even made Sheila into a LSU Tiger).

 Combining harmony with cozy, she made a fine home for her family and cared for and loved her only child beyond measure.
 She was so joyful that he found happiness for himself while also getting the daughter she wanted.
 Their two children, Phillip and Bridget, her grandkids (they called her “She-She”) were her final gifts from God.
 During her illness and its ravenous impact on her body, those beautiful children brought her only more joy, more strength and more satisfaction.
-They’ll never know what they’re missing.
+Now she’s their angel in Heaven.

 “You live once, but if you do it right, that’s enough.”